ajlekcahdp4/ajlekcahdp4.github.io/_posts/2025-05-09-about.md

 I'm currently working on machine code lifter called [llvm-bleach](https://github.com/ajlekcahdp4/llvm-bleach) which allows to lift any machine code to LLVM IR to further analyze and compile for different architectures.
-It's greate and allows extremely high level of flexibility but is still in very early development stages.
+It's great and allows extremely high level of flexibility but is still in very early development stages.

-- Various homelab projects
+### Various homelab projects

 ## Contacts